 I have a ton of respect for Danny Meyer and his restaurant empire.
-From Shake Shack to Maialino to The Modern to Citifield to infinity and beyond, the man really knows what he’s doing.
-Each and every one of his restaurant stays true to the concept at hand, whether it’s in terms of décor, staff knowledge or authenticity.
-Thanks to Meyer, New York has an extremely high standard of service that the city now thrives by which emphasizes the entire “experience.”
-And while the food doesn’t always stand up to the rest of the restaurant, often times, it really does!
+From Shake Shack to Maialino to The Modern to Citifield to infinity and beyond, the man really knows what he's doing.
+Thanks to Meyer, New York has an extremely high standard of service that the city now thrives on which emphasizes the entire "experience."
+And while the food doesn't always stand up to the rest of the restaurant, often times, it really does!
 On this humid and rainy summer night, Teresa and I found ourselves at North End Grill in the Financial District (of all places).
 Our amazing server described and gushed over practically every dish on the menu and spent a good 5 minutes with us just on that.
 She was very helpful and perky which got us excited about the meal.

-We finished off the meal with the restaurant’s infamous Lemon Meringue Pie which Christy couldn’t stop raving about.
-I think there are two camps when it comes this pie – you either love it or you hate it.
-Teresa and I might both be in the ladder’s camp, but we knew this was some special lemon meringue pie from the get-go.
-The meringue was feathery light like I’ve never seen or had before.
+We finished off the meal with the restaurant's infamous Lemon Meringue Pie.
+I think there are two camps when it comes to meringue - you either love it or you hate it.
+Teresa and I might veer towards the latter, but we knew this was some special lemon meringue pie from the get-go.
+It was feathery light like I've never tasted before.
 I just wish the lemony custard part was creamier and not so eye-twitchingly tangy.
-Next time, I want to try the highly recommended Butterscotch Pot de Creme, which I’ve seen all over the foodie web.
+Next time, I want to try the highly recommended Butterscotch Pot de Creme, which I've seen all over the foodie web.

 What I take away from this experience is that Danny Meyer is a pioneer when it comes to setting up camp in untapped neighborhoods throughout the city.
 Union Square Café was a pretty risky idea in the 80′s when diners were scared of the then-sketchy Union Square area.
-Respected restaurants were located more uptown then.
-Along those lines, his newest restaurant, North End Grill, opened Battery Park City up to Danny Meyer loyalists (like me and all my friends) along with Shake Shack and Blue Smoke.
-The area has never been known to house any culinary heavy hitters, but Meyer is quickly changing that.
+Battery Park City has never been home to any culinary heavy hitters, but Meyer is quickly changing that.
 I’m sure the food will improve as the restaurant “finds itself,” and I’m excited to go back!